Business Development Manager

 They are trained to undertake full clinical examinations of patients with undiagnosed problems or illnesses.
 They can initiate treatments and prescribe medication where necessary and can refer you to other health professionals such as hospital consultants, physiotherapy etc.

-The Practice Nurses provide a wide range of services including: Family Planning, Diabetic monitoring, Asthma Monitoring, Child Health Surveillance, Hypertension Monitoring, Coronary Heart Disease Monitoring, Teenage Sexual Health, Travel Immunisations and Advice, Please ask Treatment Room reception for appointment availability.
+The Practice Nurses provide a wide range of services including: Family Planning, Diabetic monitoring, Asthma Monitoring, Child Health Surveillance, Hypertension Monitoring, Coronary Heart Disease Monitoring, Teenage Sexual Health, Travel Immunisations and Advice.

 Receptionists provide an important link for patients with the practice and are your initial contact point for general enquiries.
 They can provide basic information on services and results and direct you to the right person depending on your health issue or query.
 Receptionists make most of the patient appointments with the GPs and nurses.
 They also perform other important tasks such as issuing repeat prescriptions and dealing with prescription enquiries, dealing with financial claims, dealing with patient records and carrying out searches and practice audits.